Questions to ask when comparing health plans

 - How often will you have to pay the copayments or deductibles (per year, per occurrence)?

 - Are there limits on the number of times you can receive a service (lifetime maximums, daily, or annual benefit caps)?

 - Are your prescriptions on the list of covered drugs (this is generally called the "formulary" list)?

 Ask if there are special requirements to get your care covered

 - Do you need prior authorization for some services?
 If so, how do you get authorization?

 - Are some types of care excluded?

-Starting Jan.
-1, 2014, most plans can't impose pre-existing condition waiting periods on anyone.
-This rule is already in effect for children under age 19.
+As of Jan.
+1, 2014, most plans cannot impose pre-existing condition waiting periods on anyone.

-To help you compare plans, use our Plan comparison form (PDF, 163KB)
+To help you compare plans, use our health plan comparison form (PDF, 98KB).